ttgapers/cakeqos-merlin/README.md

 ## Pre-requisites
 1. Currently only supports RT-86U & RT-AX88U running [Melin firmware](https://github.com/RMerl/asuswrt-merlin.ng) (384.xx and above)
 2. Not recommended for connection up/down of 250Mbps or higher. **Note:** Users with higher up/down connections have reported lower peaks but better stability and user experience overall and continue to use Cake.
-3. Disable QoS (any) - probably best to go to Admin/Privacy and "Withdraw" to be sure (note disables other stuff too)
-4. Entware
+3. Entware
-5. USB Storage
+4. USB Storage
-6.  jffs
+5. JFFS Custom Scripts Enabled

 ## Tips
 1. If you use connections like ADSL, VDSL, Docsis, learn about the overhead keyword. [https://man7.org/linux/man-pages/man8/tc-cake.8.html](https://man7.org/linux/man-pages/man8/tc-cake.8.html)